plumed/plumed2/src/pycv/joss/paper.md

 # Acknowledgements

-We acknowledge PLUMED's lead authors (Prof. Giovanni Bussi, Prof. Carlo Camilloni, Prof. Gareth Tribello and Prof. Massimiliano Bonomi) for inputs and discussions.
+I would like to thank PLUMED's lead authors (Prof. Giovanni Bussi, Prof. Carlo Camilloni, Prof. Gareth Tribello and Prof. Massimiliano Bonomi) for inputs and discussions.